nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    * **`list`** : Lists all contacts.
 For new users, the list will contain some sample data which users can delete.

    * **`visualize`** : Visualize grades of students.
 For new users, an empty whisker box plot diagram will be shown.
+Otherwise, the above image will be shown.

    * **`exit`** : Exits the app.

-5. Refer to the [Features](#features) below for the set of features supported by Academy Directory and the details for each command.
+5. You may refer to the [Features](#features) below for the set of features supported by Academy Directory and the details for each command.

 Notes:
 - While it is possible to open `academydirectory.jar` by double-clicking it, this may cause Academy Directory